samhcharles/chopsticks-lean/README.md

 # chopsticks-lean

-An intentially lean version of the Chopsticks Discord bot built open-source by Mad House ©
+An intentially lean, custom version of the Chopsticks Discord bot built by Mad House ©

 > This custom build of Chopsticks is running on Samuel's VPS